 Joey Shannon is having a terrible day.
-Joey is bury his father.
+After years spent in an alcoholic haze, Joey returns home to bury his father.
 It’s a bitter homecoming.
-Twenty years ago, Joey left that small time and never came back.
+Twenty years ago, Joey left his family and never came back.
 Now it’s a day of hard truths so to honor the moment, Joey stays sober for the day.

 Yet, Joey has a serious problem.
-Not the whisky, although he suffers the shakes.
-Not depression although he carries a deep unresolved sadness.
+It’s not the whisky, although he suffers the shakes.
+It’s not depression although he carries a deep unresolved sadness.
 Rather, Joey sees visions of a bloody dead blonde, wrapped in plastic everywhere he goes.

 Strange Highways is a powerful story by prolific horror writer Dean Kootz.
 The length is somewhere between a novella and a small book.
 For this reason, it’s often packaged with other short stories by Kootz.
 The audiobook is just six hours long, but it’s a powerful six hours.

 The book follows Joey Shannon on his return to his hometown to resolve his father’s estate.
-He left so long ago to become a writer, and instead, found himself a third rate blackjack dealer who lives in the outskirts of Las Vegas.
+He left s to become a writer, and instead, he found himself a third rate blackjack dealer who lives in the outskirts of Las Vegas.
 He is an alcoholic with no future in front of him.

 Returning to his hometown after twenty years, Joey finds himself an outsider.
 He stumbles through the services, doing every thing to stay sober.
 All the while, the dead blonde haunts him.
 Things come to a pitch when he learns of his father’s will.
 Joey is to receive everything while his absent brother receives nothing.
 It’s a sizable amount, yet Joey is horrified.
 He stumbles out of the office, gets in his car, and vows never to return.